Sounds

 ALLITERATION

 Alliteration is the repetition of initial consonant sounds in proximity.
 Unlike phonetic texture, which governs tactile quality, alliteration governs pattern recognition.
 It creates sonic linkage across words, binding them into a unit before syntax has completed its work.
 Used sparingly, it reinforces emphasis; used heavily, it can generate incantation, propulsion, or ritual intensity.
-Historically, alliteration is not decorative but structural.
-In Old English verse it served as the primary organizing principle: stressed syllables were bound by shared initial sound, creating cohesion independent of rhyme.
-The principle remains unchanged.
-Alliteration marks stress.
-It makes certain words strike together, and the ear registers them as belonging to the same field of force.
+Historically, the device is structural before it is ornamental.
+Alliteration marks stress; it makes certain words strike together, and the ear registers them as belonging to the same field of force.

 Unlike assonance, which works through vowel resonance, or consonance, which may occur anywhere within a word, alliteration is positional.
 It operates at the front edge of a word—the moment of entry.
 Because of that, it shapes momentum.
 A line heavy with hard consonants (b, d, k) can feel percussive or forceful.
 A line dominated by sibilants (s, sh) may feel secretive or constricted.
 Liquids (l, r) create glide; fricatives generate abrasion.
 The repeated initial sound becomes a directional cue, and there are degrees of alliterative pressure.
 At its lightest, it binds adjacent words (“stone step,” “dark door”) without calling attention to itself.
 At higher intensity, it can dominate a clause, producing acceleration or chant.
 At its most extreme, it becomes incantatory—ritualized repetition that overrides conversational syntax.
 The difference lies not in the device but in density.